stackblitz/alien-signals/README.md

 Project Status: **Preview**

-The goal of `alien-signals` is to create a push-pull model based aignal library with the lowest overhead.
+The goal of `alien-signals` is to create a push-pull model based signal library with the lowest overhead.

 We have set the following scheduling logic constraints: